AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

     [Communication radius], [A circle around each robot representing the communication radius.
 The circle is teal#stl when the radio is active, and red#sr when it's inactive.], [Obstacle factors], [A line from each variable to the linearisation point of their respective obstacle factors, and a circle in this point.
-Both the line and circle is colours according to the factor's measurement on a green#sg to yellow#sy to red#sr gradient; #gradient-box(theme.green, theme.yellow, theme.red).], [Tracking], [The measurement of the tracking factors and the line segments between each waypoint, that are being measured.], [Interrobot factors], [Two lines from each variable in one robot to each variable in another robot if they are currently communicating.
+Both the line and circle is colours according to the factor's measurement on a green#sg to yellow#sy to red#sr gradient; #gradient-box(theme.green, theme.yellow, theme.red).], [Tracking], [The measurement of the tracking factors and the line segments between each waypoint, that are being measured.], [Interrobot factors], [#k[update] Two lines from each variable in one robot to each variable in another robot if they are currently communicating.
 The line is green#sg if the communication is active in that direction, and grey#sgr3 if it's inactive.], [Interrobot factors safety distance], [A circle around each variable, visualisation the internally used safety distance for the interrobot factors.], [Robot colliders], [A sphere in red#sr around each robot representing the collision radius.], [Environment colliders], [An outline in red#sr around each obstacle in the environment, that collision are being detected against.],